DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-paulomiguelambion/README.md

 |INTERSECTION|A ∩ B|objects that belong to set A or set B|A ∩ B = {x | (x∈A) ^ (x∈B)}|
 |SET DIFFERENCE|A - B or A \ B|objects that belong to A and not to B	|A - B = {x | (x∈A) ^ (x∉B)}|
 |SYMMETRIC DIFFERENCE|A∆B|objects that belong to A or B but not to their intersection	|A ∆ B = {x | ((x∈A) ^ (x∉B)) v ((x∈B) ^ (x∉A))}

+##WEEK 7 Day 2 (March 02, 2016 Wednesday)

+ * Today We have discussed about Sets.
+ * We differentiate the difference among domain, co-domain and range.
+ * It is quite tricky to understand for it can be be used in so many ways.
+The usual tricky questions of the professor is really helpful to understand deeply the topic yet reading is really needed to cope-up with the failed grade last quiz.
+ * Also, we have studied the one to one, onto and one to one correspondent and how they differ from each other.